 While it takes her 25 minutes to walk down the hill to the pump, it will take her 40 minutes to make the return journey with the 10-litre jar balanced on her head.
 She makes this trip at least twice a day.
 She tends not to drink as much as the others as she believes she should look after her children before herself.
 This means that she cannot produce enough milk for her baby, so he is often ill.
 The water contains parasites that make her other children sick, but Serah has little choice.

-For more information on the key concept of environment, refer to section GT.1 of 'The geographer's toolkit'.
+For more information on the key concept of environment, refer to page 8 of 'The geography toolkit'.